- About the hearings

-How do I obtain a written transcript of a hearing?
+How do I obtain a transcript of a hearing?

 The Tribunal does not produce written transcripts of its hearings.
-It does make audio copies of hearings (in CD format) available on request.
-A CD is not available when the hearing took place in private or when the Tribunal has ordered that the recording should not be released.
-Parties to a case are always entitled to a CD.
+It does make audio copies of hearings available on request.
+A copy of a hearing is not available when the hearing took place in private or when the Tribunal has ordered that the recording should not be released.
+Parties to a case are always entitled to an audio copy of the hearing.

-Applications for recordings should be sent in writing by post to the following address:
+Request for recordings should be sent to Klaudia.Lyczkowska@solicitorsdt.com, or in writing to the following address: